rramnauth2220/cpsc-531-supercollider/README.md

 ---------
 ## Project 1: Matrix Beats

 For the Matrix Beats project version 1, I used the default four samples (snare, high-hat, hat, kick) provided with Scott's starter code (I know, how unoriginal&mdash;but I do experiment with new samples and ways to organize them in version 2).
-This is to avoid blaming any garbage output on my garbage inputs.
+This is to avoid wasting time on finding "good" samples and blaming any garbage output on my garbage inputs.

+### General Info
+- audio recordings of system are posted on YouTube at [https://youtu.be/FabUtYX-XWY](https://youtu.be/FabUtYX-XWY) to demo how changing the inputs influences the outputs
+- complete source code and samples are available on GitHub at [https://github.com/rramnauth2220/cpsc-531-supercollider/tree/master/RAMNAUTH-531-Project-1](https://github.com/rramnauth2220/cpsc-531-supercollider/tree/master/RAMNAUTH-531-Project-1)
+- feel free to reach out to me about this project at [rebecca.ramnauth@yale.edu](mailto:rebecca.ramnauth@yale.edu)

 ### Determining User Inputs
 To begin, I needed to establish which inputs the user should control versus which methods/variables should be somewhat beyond the non-programmer's reach.
 Below is a description of a few highlighted user inputs.